nate-moo/WebServer-471/README.txt

 # This file should include your name, which course you are registered for (471 or 598-J)
 # and any special instructions or notes requried for building and running your webServer
 #

+Nathan Moore
+should just build and run, tested on apporto without issue